Mayur01-gg/CV-Lock-Holmes/README.md

-# 🎯 AI Resume Analyzer

-A professional, full-stack AI-powered resume analysis application built with Python, Streamlit, and Google's Gemini 1.5 Flash API.
+# 🕵️ CV Lock Holmes

+**CV Lock Holmes** is an AI-powered resume analysis and ATS scoring system
+that intelligently evaluates CVs using Generative AI.

 ## ✨ Features